saradeclara/Javascript-Sampler/README.md

 # Javascript-Sampler
 Little fun Javascript sampler.
-Trigger loops and sample and write a tune on your keyboard!
+Trigger loops and samples and write a tune on your keyboard!

 ## Resources and Inspiration:
 - [Keycode.info](http://keycode.info/)